xgeekshq/split/.github/CONTRIBUTING.md

-# Contributing to xgeeks - #Project name
+# Contributing to xgeeks - Divide & Conquer

 🎉🚀🙌🏻 First off, thanks for taking the time to contribute! 🙌🏻🚀🎉